ignite/cli/docs/kb/simapp.md

 }
 ```

-Now you register the keeper invariants into the `x/earth/module.go`:
+Now, register the keeper invariants into the `x/earth/module.go` file:

 ```go
 // RegisterInvariants registers the capability module's invariants.